ShakthiBalan77/Ex-1-Comprehensive-Report-on-the-Fundamentals-of-Generative-AI-and-Large-Language-Models/README.md

-Ex-1 Comprehensive Report on the Fundamentals of Generative AI and Large Language Models
+Ex-1 Comprehensive Report on the Fundamentals of Generative AI and Large Language Models.

 Experiment: Develop a comprehensive report for the following exercises:

   1. Explain the foundational concepts of Generative AI, Generative Model and it's types.
   2. 2024 AI tools.
   3. Explain what an LLM is and how it is built.
   4. Create a Timeline Chart for defining the Evolution of AI

 Algorithm:

 Step 1: Define Scope and Objectives
   1.1 Identify the goal of the report (e.g., educational, research, tech overview)